Dhiban, Jordan: Dhiban and the Israelites

-According to the Mesha Stele found at the site, Mesha, a Moabite king from the 9th century BCE, expelled the Israelites and established ancient Dhiban as an important settlement in the kingdom of Moab.
+According to the Bible, the city was conquered by the Amorite king Sihon from the Moabites.
+Later, it fell into the hands of the Israelites and was allocated to either the tribe of Gad or Reuben.
+According to the Mesha Stele, which was found at the site, the Moabite king Mesha ruled from Divon in the 9th century BC after his father had ruled it for 30 years.
+It was thus probably a Moabite town from at least the late 10th century BC.
+Biblical texts suggest that Divon remained under Moabite control until the end of the Southern Levantine Iron Age.
+Archaeological excavations conducted in the 1950s revealed settlements dating back to the Chalcolithic (early 5th millennium BCE), as well as later structures.
+However, in the early sixth century BCE, the Neo-Babylonian Empire destroyed Divon alongside Judah and Jerusalem and the region remained uninhabited until the Roman era.

 Mesha and the Iron Age Moabite Kingdom

+The Mesha Stele, discovered in this region, describes the histories of Divon, Moab, and the Kingdom of Judah.
+The inscription recounts King Mesha’s rebellion against the northern Kingdom of Israel (Samaria), a pivotal event referenced in 2 Kings 3 in the Bible.

-The Mesha Inscription connected Dhiban with the biblical “Dibon” as well as implying that it was the capital of Mesha, a prominent Moabite king from the 9th century BCE, though its role in Mesha's reign has not been confirmed.
-In the Iron IIb period, Dhiban underwent at least three large building projects.
-The tel was artificially enlarged during this period and included several new architectural features, including retaining walls, towers, and a monumental city wall.
-The building dates of these features have not been confirmed, but might be somewhere between the 9th and 8th centuries BCE.
+The Mesha Stele linked the tell (archaeological site) at Dhiʾban with the biblical Divon, while also implying that it was the capital of Mesha, a prominent Moabite king; however, its role in Mesha's reign has not been confirmed.
+In the Iron IIb period (IIb-c: 925-586 BCE), the tell at Dhiʾban underwent at least three large building projects.
+The site was artificially enlarged during this period, incorporating several new architectural features.
+These include retaining walls, towers, and a monumental city wall.
+The dates of these features' construction have not been confirmed, but they may be somewhere between the 9th and 8th centuries BCE.
 These large buildings appear to have been abandoned in the Iron IIc period.
 The site also featured a large necropolis to the northeast of the tel.
 This contained multi-generational burials with corresponding funerary offerings, and one had a clay coffin with an anthropomorphic lid.
 The necropolis appears to be contemporary with these building projects.